papinet/papiNet-API/3.0.0/paper-board-pulp-warehouse-logistics.md

 #### Interaction 7 of Scenario B

-In step 7 of scenario B _logistics supplier_ request to get all open delivery instructions from _supplier_.
+In step 7 of scenario B _logistics supplier_ request to get all active delivery instructions from _supplier_.

 ```text
 curl --request GET \